akbartus/GeoJSON-Uzbekistan/README.md

 ## Features
 :world_map: **Shapes and geocoordiates of 14 regions of Uzbekistan**: The file contains coordinates of the following regions and their respective shapes: Andijan Region, Bukhara Region, Fergana Region, Jizzakh Region, Khorezm Region, Namangan Region, Navoiy Region, Kashkadarya Region, Samarkand Region, Syrdarya Region, Surkhandarya Region, Tashkent Region, Republic of Karakalpakstan, Tashkent city.

-**Shapes and geocoordiates of districts of Uzbekistan**: The coordinates of the districts for the following regions and their respective shapes are present: Tashkent city.
+**Shapes and geocoordiates of districts of Uzbekistan**: The coordinates of the districts for the following regions and their respective shapes are present:
+* Tashkent city (12): Bektemir district, Chilonzor district, Mirobod district, Mirzo Ulugbek district, Olmazor district, Sergeli district, Shayxontohur district, Uchtepa district, Yakkasaroy district, Yangihayot district, Yashnobod district, Yunusobod district.
+* Tashkent region (15):

 :information_source: **Sample data for each region and district**: The file contains sample data (name of region, name of district) which corresponds to each given shape.